There is a scene in the pilot episode of Friday Night Lights, where Tim Riggins turns to his teammate Jason Street and says:

 please consider supporting this blog with a one-time donation:

 “Sometimes, Texas is not Forever”

-And 30 other inspirational wrestling stories can be found in:
+and 50 other wrestling stories can be found in: